 Here,

-Note that the dual metric is given in the Einstein frame.
-Now, by performing a coordinate transformation given by $\hat{r} = P(r)^2 r$ and replacing $\hat{r}$ with $r$ yields the charged black hole in eq.(5).
-Hence the static charged black hole considered in this paper is dual to the uncharged (2+1) MSW black hole.
-Note that the transformation given in eq.(10) is a part of $O(2,1)$ symmetry group of the low energy sting action which is described well in Sen et.al.\cite{sen}.
-There is another transformation which is a part of $O(2,1)$ group known as ``space-time'' or ``target space'' duality.
-Performing such transformation on the rotating BTZ black hole, Horowitz and Welch \cite{horo2} obtained another charged black string solution in 2+1 dimensions given as follow;
+By performing a coordinate transformation given by $\hat{r} = \Gamma(r)^2 r$ and replacing $\hat{r}$ by $r$, yields the charged-dilaton black hole in eq.(5).
+Hence, the uncharged-dilaton black hole is dual to the static charged dilaton black hole studied in this paper.
+The duality transformation given in eq.(12) is a part of $O(2,1)$ symmetry group of the low energy string action as discussed by Sen \cite{sen}.
+In fact, using another transformation, which is a part of the symmetry group $O(2,1)$ on the BTZ black hole, Horowitz and Welch obtained another charged black hole in 2 +1 dimensions as,

-Since the transformations used to obtain the two charged black hoes are different, the two have distinct properties.
-How ever, when $Q=0$ the above black hole corresponds to the uncharged black hole in eq.(10).
-Therefore, by applying two distinct elements from the $O(2,1)$ symmetry group to the static BTZ black hole, the charged black string considered in this paper can be constructed.
+Notice that the transformations used to obtain the two charged black holes are different.
+However, if $Q =0$, the black hole in eq.(15) corresponds to the one in eq.(8).